jon-deng/mpl-layout/README.md

 MPLLayout is a Python package meant to make arrangement of plot elements in Matplotlib easy.

+The layout of figure elements plays a big role in their visual aesthetic.
+For example, you might want:

+* consistently sized margins around axes across multiple figures
+* to align visual elements within a figure, such as the edges of axes or locations of legends
+* to fix the size of certain axes
+* or any combination of these

+While `matplotlib` contains facilities for specifying the location of plot elements (for example, `GridSpec` for grid-based layouts of axes) these can be constrained to a specific type of layout (such as a grid of elements) or require additional code to satisfy more complicated arrangements of elements.
+MPLLayout provides a set of tools for arranging visual elements in `matplotlib` using geometric constraints to handle flexible arrangements.
 It consists of:

 * geometric primitives to represent plot elements (for example, a `Box` primitive can represent a `Bbox` or `Axes` in Matplotlib)
 * constraints on primitives used to specify the arrangement of plot elements (for example, constraints on the length of lines, collinearity between lines, locations of points, etc.)
 * a constraint solver to solve for the arrangement of primitives that satisfy given constraints
 * utilities to generate Matplotlib figures and axes from geometric primitives

+## Motivation

 ## Installation